utiasSTARS/ROB498-flight/instructions/guides/getting_started_setup.md

 - Safety (Low Battery -> Land; RC Loss -> Kill)
 - Parameters (much more flexible settings!)

-Try not to modify the PID parameters, which can cause severe instability.
+The Cube is sensitive to vibrations and hence some PID tuning might be required.
 For motor testing, you can use a wide strip of paper/plastic to touch the top of the motor to reveal the rotation direction.
 In any case, if the motor direction is incorrect, use the MAVLink command as noted here https://docs.px4.io/v1.12/en/peripherals/dshot.html#commands to change the rotation direction.

 ## Radio Setup